jeansibelius/outcome/README.md

 License: All rights reserved (C) Rafael Linnankoski

-## Structure
+## Project structure

 The project is structured as a monorepo with utility scripts in the root package.json (e.g. build).
-It is divided into two folders:
+It is divided into two folders (client & server) and further within those all source code is located in `./src/`.
-- Server
-- Client
+Build directories are gitignored.

 The project is written in TypeScript in vim with eslint and prettier enabled.